canonical/kafka-operator/docs/explanation/security.md

 Charmed Apache Kafka and Charmed Apache ZooKeeper operators install a pinned revision of the [Charmed Apache Kafka snap](https://snapcraft.io/charmed-kafka) and [Charmed ZooKeeper snap](https://snapcraft.io/charmed-zookeeper), respectively, to provide reproducible and secure environments.

-New versions of Charmed Apache Kafka and Charmed Apache ZooKeeper may be released to provide patching of vulnerabilities (CVEs).
+New versions of Charmed Apache Kafka and Charmed Apache ZooKeeper may be released to provide patching of vulnerabilities (CVE).
 It is important to refresh the charm regularly to make sure the workload is as secure as possible.
 For more information on how to refresh the charm, see the [how-to upgrade](https://charmhub.io/kafka/docs/h-upgrade) guide.